opeyemitechpro/OpenVPN-Terraform/README.md

-# Create and Host your own VPN Server on AWS Using Terraform and OpenVPN
+# Create and Host your own VPN Server for Free on AWS Using Terraform and OpenVPN

+Full documentation and step-by-step guide here: [OpenVPN Access Server Setup](https://opeyemitech.pro/my-projects/terraform_projects/openvpn_access_server/)